jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/aws-devsecops-with-fluid-attacks/index.md

 there are AWS DevSecOps tools
 (e.g., AWS code scanning and vulnerability management tools) that run automatically and continuously in the CI/CD pipeline.
-Tools that go seamlessly with the service AWS CodeBuild -which compiles code, runs tests and produces software packages- can perform static application security testing (SAST), software composition analysis (SCA) and dynamic application security testing (DAST) at stages of development earlier than the traditional testing phase.
+DevSecOps software that runs seamlessly with the service AWS CodeBuild -which compiles code, runs tests and produces software packages- can perform static application security testing (SAST), software composition analysis (SCA) and dynamic application security testing (DAST) at stages of development earlier than the traditional testing phase.
-The first analyzes source code for known security vulnerabilities, the second finds vulnerable third-party software, and the third assesses the running app from the outside by sending attack vectors to its endpoints.
+The first technique analyzes source code for known security vulnerabilities, the second finds vulnerable third-party software, and the third assesses the running app from the outside by sending attack vectors to its endpoints.